 Germany has a great reputation all around the world for its delicious sausages.
 But while many variations of the traditional Bratwurst have spread elsewhere, this favorite has not received as much attention yet.
 Currywurst consists of a traditional German sausage – with or without casing – topped with a spicy tomato-based sauce and curry powder.
 Snack stands or restaurants commonly serve it with French fries or bread roles.
-Besides the famous Döner, Currywurst is the most popular street food in Germany and can be found on every street corner.
+Besides the famous Döner Kebap, Currywurst is the most popular street food in Germany and can be found on every street corner.

 Nevertheless, also fancy restaurants have taken on this dish and created more classy versions with many “exotic” ingredients – some even incorporating gold leaves.